SrinivasEsapalli/DevOps-complete/linux/readme.md

 ### cd "complete_path" or cd /complete_path
 - we can by giving complete path
 - This is also called as Aboslute path

+### Cd /folder name
+- To move to any particular folder
 ### mv source_directory_path destination_path
 - To move a directory from one location tp other
 - absolute path